elm-camp/website/readme.md

 - [ ] Amend maxAttendees and ticket type limits
 - [ ] Double check email confirmation messages
 - [ ] Double check Sponsorship price display.
 Sponsorships have a product id, but they also have a .price.
-Should we show the price on the sponsorhip record or the price we have stored for the sponsorship's product id?
+Should we show the price on the sponsorship record or the price we have stored for the sponsorship's product id?
 See Sales.elm.
 -- Are these necessary for tickets live?
 - [x] Update Venue and Access route info and uncomment the link in the footer or other places
 - [x] Update Grant contribution slider from GBP